-Kamala Limbu, our lovely matron and home manager at Sutton Manor, has been part of the Amesbury Abbey Group for 20 years, with seven as a Registered General Nurse.
+Kamala Limbu, our lovely matron and home manager at Sutton Manor, has been part of the Amesbury Abbey Group for 20 years, with sixteen as a Registered General Nurse.

 Leading a team of 60, Kamala plays a vital role in making sure all her staff and residents feel looked after, supported and safe.